 Serial ATA is a storage interface that is compliant with SATA 1.0a specification.
-With speed of up to 3Gb/s (SATA 2.0) and 6Gb/s (SATA 3.0), it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
-The bandwidth of the SATA 3.0 will be limited by carrier board design.
+With speed of up to 6Gb/s (SATA 3.0), it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.